Richard Foster (theologian)

 Richard James Foster (born 1942) is a Christian theologian and author in the Quaker tradition.
 His writings speak to a broad Christian audience.
 Born in 1942 in New Mexico, Foster spent the majority of his childhood growing up in Southern California.
 Foster has been a professor at Friends University and pastor of Evangelical Friends churches.
 Foster resides in Denver, Colorado.
 He earned his undergraduate degree at George Fox University in Oregon and his Doctor of Pastoral Theology at Fuller Theological Seminary, and received an honorary doctorate from Houghton College.

 Foster is best known for his 1978 book Celebration of Discipline, which examines the inward disciplines of prayer, fasting, meditation, and study in the Christian life, the outward disciplines of simplicity, solitude, submission, and service, and the corporate disciplines of confession, worship, guidance, and celebration.
-It has sold over one million copies.
-It was named by Christianity Today as one of the top ten books of the twentieth century.
-A work described as a sequel to Celebration is Foster's 1985 Money, Sex & Power. and associated study guide.
+With more than one million copies sold, it was named by Christianity Today as one of the top ten books of the twentieth century.
+A sequel of sorts is Foster's 1985 Money, Sex & Power and associated study guide.